AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 \(O\) The five  **Control wheels** are used to set control values (attributes) for the fixtures, and to set chase speeds and fades.
 The touch screen above the wheels shows information about the attributes being controlled.
+The buttons to the right of the wheels switch them to other functions such as fade timing, shape control or visualiser control.

-\(P\) The dedicated **Attribute Touchscreen** shows the Attribute Editor window giving a different way to select attributes such as colours and gobos.
+\(P\) The dedicated **Editor Touchscreen** shows the Attribute Editor window giving a different way to select attributes such as colours and gobos.

 \(Q\) The **Function buttons** are used to carry out functions such as storing